KGB33/dev-kgb33-notes/notes/static/markdown/Go/NoSuchThingAsGenerators.md

 ```

 This function takes an integer, and returns a channel of integers.
 In very basic terms a
-channel is a queue that can be passed between concurrent gorouties.
+channel is a queue that can be passed between concurrent goroutines.

-### The Anonomus Function
+### The Anonymous Function

-This annonums function is a go routean so that the outer function can return the channel while
+This anonymous function is a goroutine so that the outer function can return the channel while
-the inner anon function is still calcuating values.
+the inner anon function is still calculating values.

 ```Go
 	go func() {